ianstewart1/project-5-8-teamalfalfa/README.md

 *   Include an estimate of your velocity.
 How many story points did you estimate you would complete during this project?
 How many did you actually complete, how many person-hours did the team spend, and what is the ratio of points/person-hour?
 How does this compare to your velocity for the previous project assignment?
 *   Include a short summary of your team retrospective.
 What went well that your team will keep doing during the next project assignment?
 What will you improve?
 How?

+Our team worked well on this project.
+We decided to have a planning session at the beginning of our process since that was successful last time.
+That worked well again this time.
+Next time, we might need to spend a good portion of time simply discussing how to dismantle TuneComposer.
+It is likely that small things could break, and approaching this process as methodically as possible will be important.
+To that end, when we hit roadbloacks, which happened a couple of times during this assignment, we may try to step back and discuss possible solutions before experimenting too much.
+When dealing with how to assign new handlers to notes and gestures from undo and redo, it took a little thinking to get the solution, which ended up being fairly simple.

+We think that planning ahead for when we will work is good.
+This Friday, we may try to plan out several work sessions so that we have to discuss less.